Things you should not miss to pack for your sailing holiday!

 First, you need to check your Passport or identity card validity (for EU countries ID is sufficient).
 If you are coming from outside the EU, check if you need a visa.
 If you are renting a bareboat, you must have the appropriate and valid skipper and VHF license.

-In Croatia, the official currency is the Croatian Kuna.
-Most of the shops and restaurants accept credit cards but always have some Kuna in cash with you.
-On the islands, in all bigger populated places, you can find ATM’s and exchange offices, while in small towns and bays, you probably won’t.
+In Croatia, the official currency is Euro.
+Most of the shops and restaurants accept credit cards but always have some Euro cash with you.
+On the islands, in all bigger populated places, you can find ATMs and exchange offices, while in small towns and bays, you probably won’t.

 Closed non-slip shoes are mandatory on board.
 These can be deck shoes or sports shoes; safety always comes first.
 Bring as well flip flops.

-Hat, sunglasses, and sun-cream are an unavoidable part of the sailing luggage.
+Hat, sunglasses, and sun-cream are unavoidable parts of sailing luggage.

 Try to carry duffel bags; they take up little space and are easy to store.
 Hardcase luggage is difficult to store in cabin luggage holders, unless if you are cruising on a luxury motor yacht.

-While on your sailing holiday, we recommend to look up for some environmentally friendly and biodegradable toiletries.
-Bring travel-sized – shampoos, soap, toothpaste etc.
+While on your sailing holiday, we recommend looking up some environmentally friendly and biodegradable toiletries.
+Bring travel-sized – shampoos, soap, toothpaste, etc.

-Although, there is a first aid kit on every boat, good idea to carry one of your own which should includes sea sickness pills, antiseptic cream, insect repellent, antihistamine cream/gel for insect bites and anything else you personally may need.
+Although, there is a first aid kit on every boat, good idea to carry one of your own which should include sea sickness pills, antiseptic cream, insect repellent, antihistamine cream/gel for insect bites, and anything else you personally may need.
 If you take prescribed medicine, it is advisable to bring enough with you for the duration of your sailing holiday.